 Medical Gaslighting and Long COVID

 While post-viral illness is no surprise to those physicians and researchers who focus on post-viral complications, such as our team at RTHM, the idea of people not recovering from COVID as others have may be new to general physicians.
 This is especially true when standard tests come back normal.
-Unfortunately, many Long COVID patients often here that there is nothing wrong, the symptoms are “in their head,” they are suffering from anxiety or extreme stress, or, in the case of women, suffering from hysteria.
+Unfortunately, many Long COVID patients often hear that there is nothing wrong, the symptoms are “in their head,” they are suffering from anxiety or extreme stress, or, in the case of women, suffering from hysteria.

 Unfortunately, medical gaslighting is nothing new and it is often seen with people suffering from medical conditions and syndromes that are poorly understood and/or under-researched.
 Because Long COVID is a new condition, this only seems to make matters worse.
-In addition, people with Long COVID often meet diagnostic criteria for other, often post-viral, poorly understood conditions, such as ME/CFS or POTS.
+In addition, people with Long COVID often meet diagnostic criteria for other, often post-viral, poorly understood conditions, such as ME/CFS or POTS.ar

 Learn as Much as You Can and Become a MEMBER of Your Medical Team